The National Minimum Wage:2026

 Veterans – another bit of help for employers

-If you hire a veteran who’s just left the armed forces, you can also claim 12 months of zero employer National Insurance contributions on their wages (up to £50,270 per year).
+If you hire a veteran into their first civilian job after leaving the armed forces, you may be able to claim 12 months of 0% employer National Insurance on their earnings (up to the relevant annual threshold used for the relief).

 Why business owners need to stay sharp